SanyamSwami123/SanyamSwami123/README.md

 ### Hi there 👋
 #### Myself sanyam swami, and i am a 3rd computer science engineering student.
-This is the place, where i put opensource and cool stuff.
+This is the place, where i put opensource project and cool stuff.
 * 🌱 I’m currently learning AI, and android.
 <!--
 **SanyamSwami123/SanyamSwami123** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.